Dr Olga Kenton

 UK

-My main research interests are Russian émigré literature, interviewing and creative nonfiction, translation as creative writing practice, literary hybridity and translingual creative writing in modern languages.
+My main research interests are Russian émigré literature, interviewing and creative nonfiction, translation as creative writing practice, literary hybridity and translingual creative writing.

 Qualifications